Splitting of the Breast: Reception

 "Splitting of the Breast" was first broadcast on January 17, 1996, and drew a 9.4% audience share on Japanese television.
 In 1996, it ranked sixteenth among the best anime episodes of the Anime Grand Prix, a large annual poll made by Animage.
 In July 2020, Comic Book Resources reported an 8.8/10 rating for the installment on IMDb, making it third among the highest-rated Evangelion episodes.
-Merchandise based on the episode, including a line of official tee-shirts, has been released.
+Merchandise based on the episode, including a line of official T-shirts, has been released.

 The episode received a positive reception from anime critics.
 According to GameFan magazine, "Splitting of the Breast" is widely considered to be one of the best episodes of the anime.
 The Anime Café's Akio Nagatomi positively received the episode, praising the "fitting" symbolism behind Shinji's emergence from Leliel, describing Shinji's voyage of self-discovery as "brilliant" and the symbolic use of the sound of a road passing underneath with obstacles during the scene as "striking".
 Nagatomi also noted Shinji is drawn a little differently toward the end of his mental journey, a detail he described as "the most deft touch" of the installment.
 DVD Talk plauded "Splitting of the Breast", the previous and the following installment as "excellent" for their "consistent batch of character drama and lighter moments".
 Film School Rejects' Max Covill praised the violence and "terrific animation" presented in the installment, describing it as an "excellent episode"; he also praised the image of Yui's soul inside Eva-01 for its "ethereal quality".
 SyFy Wire's Daniel Dockery described Unit 01's exit from Leliel as an "iconic" moment.
-Comic Book Resources' Akjay Aravind listed Leliel's battle among the best Neon Genesis Evangelion fights.
+Comic Book Resources Akjay Aravind listed Leliel's battle among the best Neon Genesis Evangelion fights.